Healthy Homes Assessment Hastings

 Rental Property Home Assessments Hastings

-The areas of rental property that are affected to Health Homes Standard.
+The areas of rental property that are affected through Health Homes Standard.
 Healthy Homes Standards in Hastings include each:

 • Bedroom